Dapp-Learning-DAO/Dapp-Learning/README.md

 ## Sponsor partner

-Shout out to the following organizations for their unconditional donations to us/the open source project.
+Shout out to the following organizations for their unconditional donations to us/the open source project (in no particular order).

 <br>
 <div align="left">